 The species has earned the nickname trash bug (watch) for its interesting disguises.

 The larva has bristles on its abdomen that allow debris to stick to it.
 The disguise serves two purposes: camouflage from predators and subterfuge for hunting.
 By utilizing debris, the trash bug can slip unnoticed among its favorite prey.

 The lacewing larva undergoes a complete metamorphosis into an adult green lacewing.
 These insects belong to the family Chrysopidae, which includes species common in North America and Europe.
 Most adults feed on pollen, honeydew and nectar, but some species also feed on insects.

 Lacewing larvae are one the most beneficial animals to have in your garden.
 Their ferocious appetite has also earned them nicknames.
 One is the aphid wolf.

 Collecting objects that would otherwise decay offers many advantages.
 The material can provide protection and also double a disguise to get closer to prey.
 And while opportunistically using whatever they can find to build their structures, these animals create a testament to their ingenuity and their daily struggle for survival.

 Next up in Animal Architects: Producers make structures using materials from an unusual source – their bodies.
-For part 1 of the series, see Excavation Experts, also posted on DNR’s Georgia Wildlife blog.
+Also read about Excavation Experts and Farmers in this Georgia Wildlife blog series.